gitlabhq/gitlab-recipes/install/centos/README.md

 repositories only provide v1.7.1 which is not compatible with GitLab.
 Although the PUIAS offers an RPM to install the repo, it requires the other PUIAS repos as a dependency, so you'll have to add it manually.
+Otherwise you can install git from source (instructions below).

 Download PUIAS repo: